Regional schools commissioners (RSCs) act on behalf of the Secretary of State for Education and are accountable to the National Schools Commissioner.

-We define these interests as any personal or business interest within the past 5 years which may be, or may be seen to be, influencing an RSC’s or headteacher board member’s judgement in performing their role.
+We define these interests as any personal or business interest within the past 5 years which may be, or may be seen to be, influencing an RSC’s or advisory board member’s judgement in performing their role.
 These interests may include:

 - schools that they have direct responsibility for (in roles such as headteacher or executive headteacher)

 - academy trusts for which they work or serve on the governing body

 - all schools that are members of their affiliated academy trusts

 - schools for which they serve on the governing body

 - applications for free schools or academy conversions that they have submitted that are still awaiting decision